 Switches, also called turnouts or points, are an important part of any model railroad.
-But all the terms, numbers, and a variety of switches can be confusing if you're just getting started.
-Let's take a look at the most common types of switches and how you can use them on your layout.
+All the terms, numbers, and a variety of switches can be confusing if you're just getting started.
+Take a look at the most common types of switches and how you can use them on your layout.

 01 of 11